 The Access, Management and Licensing Regulations also provide applicants with rights of appeal.
 These appeal rights apply if the applicant considers that it has been unfairly treated, discriminated against, or is in any other way aggrieved concerning the matters outlined in Regulation 32(2).
-They can apply to a decision by the IM, a terminal or port owner, a service provider or a RU.
-Guidance on how to appeal is included within Chapter 5 of ORR's guidance on the Access, Management and Licensing Regulations.
+They can apply to a decision by the IM, a terminal or port owner, a service provider, or a RU.
+Guidance on how to appeal is included within Chapter 5 of The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016, as amended - Access to the rail network and service facilities, infrastructure management and appeals (orr.gov.uk)